michiganaerospace/mathtools/README.md

 ##### ```Fit.__init__(x=None, nb_bases=0, basis_type='legendre', reg_coefs=[0.0, 0.0, 0.0])```

-To create a fit object requires the domain and the number of bases to be specified.
+To create a fit object requires, at a minimum, the domain and the number of bases to be specified.

 > **```x — array_like```**: Vector of abscissa values — an ```nb_samples```
 > length vector of 'x values'.